mcbookshelf/bookshelf/modules/bs.environment/README.md

 ## ⛰️ Bookshelf Environment

-Comprehensive information and tools related to weather and biome properties.
+Access biome and weather data in Minecraft datapacks.
+Get the current biome, check temperature, and detect rain or snow at any position.

 > *"The most dangerous worldview is the worldview of those have not viewed the world."*
 >